Pharmacology of cell excitation

 The autonomic nervous system comprises parts of both the central and the peripheral nervous system.
 It contains parasympathetic and sympathetic parts (red and green lines, respectively).

-Most of the drugs covered in the following act on one or the other type of synapse in the autonomic nervous system.
+Most of the drugs covered in the following act on some type of synapse or other in the autonomic nervous system.
 The heart, the circulation, and the bronchi are particularly important as target organs for pharmacotherapy related to the autonomic nervous system.

 Transmitter receptors in the peripheral autonomic nervous system